-- 5.1 There are currently three Non Domestic Rate debts over £10,000 which amount to £48,500.60 for which Cabinet's approval for write off is sought.
-All three of the cases have gone into liquidation (£48,500.60), therefore we cannot legally take any further recovery action against these debts. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There is one case under £100 which amounts to £8.00 that is uneconomical to collect.
-There is one case between £100 and £1,000 which amounts to £167.71 that is insolvent.
-There are 10 cases between £1,000 and £10,000 which amount to £27,377.99 of which, three have absconded (£13,300.84), five cases are insolvent (£13,073.56) and one is uneconomical to collect (£1,003.59). - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
+- 5.1 There are currently four Non Domestic Rate debts over £10,000 which amount to £44,423.77 for which Cabinet's approval for write off is sought.
+All four of the cases have gone into liquidation (£44,423.77), therefore we cannot legally take any further recovery action against these debts. - 5.2 The amounts written off under delegated powers in accordance with the policy thresholds are as follows: There is one case between £1,000 and £10,000 which amounts to £5,542.34 which is uneconomical to collect. - 5.3 As with the recovery of Council Tax, for Business Rates, writing off debt is only ever considered as a last resort.
 Often companies, sole traders or partnerships become insolvent and the Council is prohibited from taking any further action as all of their outstanding debts are included within the Administration, Liquidation or personal bankruptcy. - The Council follows the same recovery process for Business Rates as for Council Tax.
 However, once the Council has obtained a Liability Order there are only a limited number of enforcement actions that can legally be pursued.
 In most cases, where a payment arrangement or contact cannot be made, the Council refers the case to external bailiffs.
 If they are unsuccessful, the Council then has three further options to consider before putting the debt for write off.
-These options are: - Committal (For sole traders and partnerships only) - Security for Unpaid Rate (this is the equivalent of a Charging Order on a property but this can only be done with the ratepayers agreement)
+These options are: - Committal (For sole traders and partnerships only) - Security for Unpaid Rate (this is the equivalent of a Charging Order on a property but this can only be done with the ratepayers agreement) - Insolvency Proceedings